April 25th 2017

-“Work hard, play hard” sums up twentysomethings as they juggle work, social life and family demands.
-And with all that going on, it's hardly surprising that exercise tends to take a back seat.
-We asked top fitness specialists for their advice on how to keep motivated and focused at this super-busy stage.
+“Work hard, play hard” sums up the life of many a twentysomething as they try to juggle work, a social life and family demands.
+With all that going on, it's hardly surprising that exercise tends to take a back seat.
+We asked some of the best fitness experts around for their advice on how to keep motivated and focused at this super-busy stage.

 The main obstacle for men at this stage is lack of time.
 Lee suggests that the best way to overcome this is to incorporate fitness into as many of your daily activities as possible.
-Look to find something active to do every day: go to the gym before work a few times a week, walk to work or play football or rugby with friends.
+Try and find something active to do every day: go to the gym before work a few times a week, walk to work or play football or rugby with friends.

-Many women will be starting to think about motherhood and need to focus on developing stronger stomach and back muscles in preparation for pregnancy.
+Many women may be also starting to think about motherhood and need to focus on developing stronger stomach and back muscles in preparation for pregnancy.

 Lee suggests men challenge their bodies with different types of training to keep things interesting.
 He suggests using kettlebells and trying boxing, TRX training or a martial art such as jui-jitsu.

-If an exercise is fun, you are much more likely to stick to it, and one way to make it so suggested by Steve is to join a league.
-Try touch rugby (www.in2touch.com), dodgeball (www.dodgeballuk.com), five or seven-a-side football (www.powerleague.co.uk) or if you're in London, netball (www.onenetball.com) or try www.gomammoth.co.uk for a number of other sports too.
+If an exercise is fun, you are much more likely to stick to it and one way to do so is to join a league, as suggested by Steve.
+Try touch rugby, dodgeball, five or seven-a-side football or if you're in London, netball or try www.gomammoth.co.uk for a number of other sports too.

 For a long, lean and healthy physique, Lee suggests that women focus on strengthening the postural muscles to lift the bum and pull back the shoulder blades.
 For those looking to start a family, James recommends weight and resistance training, particularly focusing on the back and arms to prepare the body for pregnancy and to build strength for carrying a new baby around after the birth.

-Steve Mellor says that the exercise that a woman should do during pregnancy depends on how active she was beforehand.
+According to Steve Mellor, the types of exercise that a woman should do during pregnancy depends on how active she was beforehand.
 If she wasn't particularly active, it is important not to do new exercises now which will only stress the body.
 He advises women to consult a doctor before embarking on an exercise regime during pregnancy.
-High intensity exercises are best avoided as levels of the hormone relaxin increases during pregnancy, which makes joints less stable, increasing the risk of injury.
+High intensity exercises are best avoided as levels of the hormone relaxin increase during this time, which makes joints less stable, increasing the risk of injury.
 It is important to listen to your body and be aware of your individual needs.

 Lee advises: “As the pregnancy progresses, decrease the intensity at which you exercise.
 Listen to your body and what works for you.
 For some it might be a 30 min brisk walk or a yoga class.
 Still aim to be active most days but just remember that the nearer you get to your due date you probably shouldn't be training as if you are competing in an Iron Man competition.
 Be kind to yourself and baby and listen to your body.”

 We are bombarded with images of celebrity mothers who are back to their pre-pregnancy weights within a month of giving birth.
-Such transformations should not be a measure of how quickly women should look to lose their baby weight.
+Such transformations are by no means a standard to stick by.
 Patience is key to getting your figure back and it’s best to increase activity levels steadily.
 Lee warns against intense exercise so soon after labour as toxins released during exercise can be passed on to your baby.
 He advises: “Aim to be active without breaking into a big sweat.
 It’s important to be patient and to re-educate your tummy muscles to work again, as well as to strengthen the lower back.”

 Steve recommends focusing on strengthening the pelvic floor muscles both before and after pregnancy.
 This helps improve bladder control and to boost core strength.
 James adds that levels of relaxin are still high in the body for several months following pregnancy and so caution should be exercised to prevent potential injury.